Care@Home 4 Life Announces Strategic Partnership with BrightStar Care® to Deliver Nationwide Premium In-Home Care

-MIAMI, FLORIDA , March 12, 2026 (GLOBE NEWSWIRE) -- Care@Home 4 Life, the pioneering company behind the Care@Home Guarantee™, is proud to announce that it has finalized a strategic partnership agreement with BrightStar Care, one of the nation's leading providers of in-home care solutions.
+Miami, Florida, March 18, 2026 (GLOBE NEWSWIRE) -- Care@Home 4 Life, the pioneering company behind the Care@Home Guarantee™, is proud to announce that it has finalized a strategic partnership agreement with BrightStar Care, one of the nation's leading providers of in-home care solutions.
 With over 420 locations across 41 states, more than 15,000 caregivers, and 5,700 registered nurses, BrightStar Care brings unmatched scale, clinical excellence, and a proven nurse-led care model to Care@Home 4 Life's mission of providing innovative financial and care solutions that allow seniors to age in place with independence, comfort, and dignity.

 As a trusted partner, BrightStar Care will deliver the hands-on, day-to-day in-home care services covered under the Care@Home Services™ policy, including assistance with activities of daily living, medication management, wound care, and around-the-clock support for those who need it.
 Through this approach, every Care@Home Guarantee™ client receives personalized, clinically supervised care in the comfort and familiarity of their own home.